Product Information Workflow: How to Streamline for E-commerce

 In the Reddit exchange cited earlier, some users agreed that the best way to handle a product information workflow is to start from the Enterprise Resource Planning (ERP) system and then export to the e-commerce site.
 But as we know, there was a strong suggestion that an ERP is not a product information management (PIM) tool.

-However, let’s set aside the PIM tool and examine how the workflow looks when the ERP is the system of record.
+However, let’s set aside the PIM tool and examine how the data workflow looks when the ERP is the system of record.
 After all, some companies likely have a similar setup.
 So, learning about it and its challenges is crucial to creating the perfect workflow.

 How are ERP systems used in e-commerce?